Our Focus is on Our Students!

 NEW SPECIALTY PERMITS AND UPCOMING CHANGES FOR DENTAL ASSISTANTS, REGISTERED DENTAL ASSISTANTS AND REGISTERED DENTAL ASSISTANTS IN EXTENDED FUNCTIONS EFFECTIVE JANUARY 1, 2010

-AB 2637, was signed by the Governor on September 28, 2008 and will become effective January 1, 2009 although many of its provisions are not operative until January 10, 2010.
-This bill will have a wide-reaching impact on all unlicensed dental assistants and their employers, as well as applicants for registered dental assistant or registered dental assistant in extended functions licenses.
-AB 2637 allows new duties in all of these categories, and creates two new
+AB 2637, was signed by the Governor on September 28, 2008, and will become effective January 1, 2009, although many of its provisions are not operative until January 10, 2010.
+This bill will have a wide-reaching impact on all unlicensed dental assistants and their employers, as well as applicants for a registered dental assistant or registered dental assistant in extended functions licenses.
+AB 2637 allows new duties in all of these categories and creates two new Permit categories:

 Dental Sedation Assistant Permit.

-What you will need to register: 6 months work experience * 2 hrs Dental Practice Act * 8 Infection Control for DA's or 2 hrs for RDAs * Basic life support (BLS/CPR) * Proof of Liability Insurance.
+What you will need to register: 6 months work experience * Ultrasonic Scaling * 2 hrs Dental Practice Act * 8 Infection Control for DA's or 2 hrs for RDAs * Basic life support (BLS/CPR) * Proof of Liability Insurance.

 The OAP course includes 84 hours of instruction for Dental Assistants and 60 hours for RDAs.

-Answer: If you are not licensed before January 1, you must pass any exam that you have NOT PASSED, including the new RDA Law and Ethics exam, and provide proof of completion of: 1) an approved 2-hour course in the Dental Practice Act, 2) proof of completion of an approved 8-hour course in infection control, 3) a course in basic life support.
+Answer: If you are not licensed before January 1, you must pass an exam that you have NOT PASSED, including the new RDA Law and Ethics exam, and provide proof of completion of 1) an approved 2-hour course in the Dental Practice Act, 2) proof of completion of an approved 8-hour course in infection control, 3) a course in basic life support.